 Robin Falls is located near Adelaide River in the Northern Territory, around 1.5 hour’s drive south of Darwin.

 To get to Robin Falls, take the Stuart Highway south out of Darwin towards Adelaide River.
 Once in Adelaide River, take the right hand turn down Dorat Road and follow it for 15km.
-The dirt road entry to Robin Falls will be found on the right.
+The dirt road entry to the falls will be found on the right.

 When is Robin Falls open?